-Assemblyman-elect Daniel Stec was elected to serve the constituents of the 114th Assembly District on November 6, 2012.
-His district includes all of Essex and Warren Counties, the Towns of Corinth, Day, Hadley and Edinburgh in Saratoga County as well as the Towns of Dresden, Fort Ann, Granville, Hampton, Hebron, Putnam and Whitehall in Washington County.
-Stec looks forward to helping solve the critical issues New York state faces - taxes, job growth and medical care.
-He will strive to spread a message of fiscal conservatism, beginning with unfunded mandate relief and lower property taxes, increased economic development efforts and the delivery of important health care services to his constituents.
+Assemblyman Dan Stec began serving the constituents of the 114th Assembly District on November 6, 2012.
+His district includes all of Essex and Warren counties, the towns of Corinth, Day, Hadley and Edinburgh in Saratoga County as well as the towns of Dresden, Fort Ann, Granville, Hampton, Hebron, Putnam and Whitehall in Washington County.
+Stec looks forward to helping solve the critical issues New York State faces - taxes, job growth, education reform and corruption.
+He will strive to spread a message of fiscal conservatism, beginning with unfunded mandate relief and lower property taxes.
+Stec has been the Assembly’s most outspoken member fighting for pension forfeiture for corrupt legislators and sponsors several bills that would accomplish that goal.
+Stec is a lifetime member of the NRA and staunch Second Amendment supporter as well as a proud Adirondack 46er.
+During his time in the Assembly, he has opposed the NY-SAFE Act and voted against the legislation.
+He currently serves as the Ranking Minority Member of the Assembly’s Committee on Environmental Conservation and sits on the Banks, Local Governments, Social Services, and Tourism committees.
+Stec also has delivered a total school aid funding increase during each of his three budget cycles in the Assembly and worked tirelessly to restore the Gap Elimination Adjustment (GEA) cuts made to our schools in 2010.
 A dedicated public servant, Stec brings valuable local government experience to the State Assembly.
-He got his start in Queensbury Town government – first on the zoning board and then for two terms as a Town Councilman.
-For the past nine years, he has served as Queensbury Town Supervisor and for the last two as Chairman of the Warren County Board of Supervisors.
-As Queensbury Town Supervisor, Daniel Stec returned almost $10 million to local taxpayers in the form of rebates.
+He got his start in Queensbury Town government – first on the zoning board and then for two terms as a town councilman.
+He served as Queensbury Town Supervisor for nine years and, more recently, served two years as Chairman of the Warren County Board of Supervisors.
+As Queensbury Town Supervisor, Stec returned almost $10 million to local taxpayers in the form of rebates.
 Stec worked his way through Clarkson University while studying to earn his BS in Chemical Engineering, including one summer in Essex County at the International Paper Company in Ticonderoga.
 After graduation, he entered the U.S. Navy nuclear power program, serving for eight years as a nuclear engineer onboard the USS Truxtun, and was stationed in the Persian Gulf during operation Desert Storm.
-While serving in the Navy he earned an MBA from the University of Rhode Island.
-A hometown boy, Stec's parents raised him in Queensbury.
-Stec's father is a retired NYS Forest Ranger and Vietnam veteran, while his mother is a former secretary at Queensbury High School.
-Daniel has been married to his college sweetheart, Hilary, for 21 years and together they have one son, Peter.
+While serving in the Navy, he earned an MBA from the University of Rhode Island.
+Stec has been married to his college sweetheart, Hilary, since 1991.
+They have one son, Peter.